BND Hamburger Icon

 • Keirsey Temperament Sorter

-These tests vary in length and focus.
-Recruiters can use the results of a formal assessment to make a more informed decision about whether the candidate has the personality traits they are looking for; however, although they can give you a glimpse into what a person might be like, it is important not to make entire assumptions about someone based on their assessment results.
+Recruiters can use the results of a formal assessment to make a more informed decision about whether a candidate has the personality traits they’re seeking.
+However, these tools can give you a glimpse into someone’s personality, but they can’t tell a person’s whole story.
+Don’t make sweeping assumptions about someone based on their assessment.

 Back to top